-It's amazing what you can learn from God's creatures, if you'll just take note.
+It's amazing what you can learn from God's creatures.
 Maddie taught me that you can endure a lot of pain if you're living to please your master.
-But that's my problem.
-Far too often I'm not living to please my Master.
-I'm living to please me.
+But that's my struggle.
+At times I'm pursuing other things.
 Can you relate?

-If we're going to suffer well, we must settle this issue every day before our feet even hit the floor.
-It's all about Christ.
-It's not about me and my comfort.
-This day is about Christ, knowing Him, and making Him known to others.
+If we're going to suffer well, in ways that will make Christ known to an onlooking world, we must affirm this priority every day before our feet even hit the floor.
+Today, it's all about You, Lord Jesus.
+Knowing Christ, and making Christ known to others.

 II.
-In order to rejoice in suffering, I must grasp God's purpose for the church (25-27).
+To rejoice in suffering, I must grasp God's purpose for the church (25-27).